tangent65536/Slivjacker/README.md

 Assuming that all public keys last eternally (as they can be captured by listening to the network traffic), recovery of **any** private key(s) used in the shared secret derivation **will** result in full disclosure of session keys.
 (And yes, this is how the "[harvest now, decrypt later](https://en.wikipedia.org/wiki/Harvest_now,_decrypt_later)" strategy would work!)
 As the documentation correctly identifies this as a limitation, we'd argue the recovery of server private keys is not an issue.

-However, the server used the same, hard-coded key pairs from both the server and the implant to derive a shared secret.
-This is where problems arise.
+The problem here arose from using the same, hard-coded key pairs in both the server and the implant binaries to derive a shared secret.

 During the ECDH key exchange between the implant and the server, the same shared secret can be derived in the following operations:

 > **Option A**: Use the private key from the server (`s`) and the public key from the implant (`C`) to calculate the shared secret `R`. (`R = C ** s`).
 This is what the server uses.
 > **Option B**: Use the public key from the server (`S`) and the private key from the implant (`c`) to calculate the shared secret `R`. (`R = S ** c`).
 This is what the implant uses.

-Since both `S` and `c` are statically embedded in the implant, one can recover the shared secret by simply reverse engineering the compiled implant executable.
+Since both `S` and `c` are statically embedded in a vulnerable implant, one can recover the shared secret by simply reverse engineering the compiled implant executable.
 (Basically "replay" what the implant would do to compute the shared secret!)

-Furthermore, as the implant does not validate the authenticity, a MitM who recovered the shared secret (hence granted access to the session key) can produce valid encrypted data streams to control the behavior of the corresponding implant's installations.
+Furthermore, as the vulnerable implant does not validate the authenticity, a MitM who recovered the shared secret (hence granted access to the session key) can produce valid encrypted data streams to control the behavior of the corresponding implant's installations.

 ## Detailed Walkthrough